 5. I will not participate in pranks, vandalism or wild behavior.

-Being in my 30's, I am way past this type of behavior, but when I was younger I participated in some minor mischievous behavior.
+Being an adult, I am way past this type of behavior, but when I was younger I participated in some minor mischievous behavior.
 However, it was all in fun and between my friends and I. Some however go a bit too far and start throwing eggs at moving cars and house windows, toilet papering the houses of enemies (also called TP'ing), spraying whip cream and foam string on cars which leave permanent damage, vandalizing graveyards, etc. This and similar such things I would not participate in and I plead others do the same as well.
 (If you happen to be a victim, here are a few tips to get you through on November 1st.)

 6. I will not become fascinated with the dark side.